raghebelsaidi4/Advanced-Java/class-04/README.md

 A **JDBC driver** is a software component that enables a Java application to connect to a database.
 JDBC drivers are developed by various vendors: first-party (e.g., Sun Microsystems), second-party (e.g., Oracle), and third-party vendors.

 ---
+## Specification
+A **Specification** is a set of rules & guidelines that are used to develop applications & environments
+---

 ## Types of JDBC Drivers